"

 These are the most common injury associated with dystocias and human interference.

 The fracture tends to involve the distal physis of cannon bone.
-These are usually closed, simple and relatively stable if alignment can be achieved (the physis interlocks to hold the bones in place).
+These are usually closed, simple and relatively stable fractures if alignment can be achieved (the physis interlocks to hold the bones in place).
 The fractures are sometimes accompanied by vascular damage.
 Vascular damage will show up later and can delay or prevent healing.
 Calves may not have stood to nurse or absorbed colostrum well, so may need colostrum or plasma.

 Internal fixation does not work in calves as their bone is too soft.
 Treat cannon bone fractures with a cast or Schroeder-Thomas splint.